 Zip lining can be hot in summer.
 But there is lots of shade amongst the huge ponderosa pines, and water is provided by guides.

 Where to Eat in Boise, Idaho

-A downtown Boise breakfast hotspot, Goldy’s is packed with professional men and women fueling up over informal meetings before heading over to the State legislature down the road.
+A downtown Boise breakfast hotspot, Goldy’s is packed with professional men and women.
+They’re here fueling up over informal meetings before heading over to the State legislature down the road.
 Fabulous menu of eggs benedict with hollandaise and Goldy’s special potatoes, fruit plates and speciality lattes.
 Incomparable service.

 Goldy’s is around the corner from the Basque Block.
-This compact downtown district is home to restaurants, cafes, shops and the Basque Museum and Cultural Center which highlights the contributions of the 16,000 member strong basque community in Boise and Idaho.
+This compact downtown district is home to restaurants, cafes, shops and the Basque Museum and Cultural Center.
+The Museum highlights the contributions of the 16,000 member strong basque community in Boise and Idaho.

 Bittercreek Ale House